yashdeepsharma/crawle/README.md

 - Monitoring changes on specific web pages
 - Extracting links for further analysis
 - Building datasets for machine learning projects
+- Extracting business information from websites like Justdial

 ## Contributing